-Promoting hand hygiene with behavioural change
+Promoting hand hygiene with behavioral change

-How to successfully create a sustained behaviour
+How to successfully create a sustained behavior

-Executive Summary
+Executive summary

-In this whitepaper three scientists present a strategic model to change hand-hygiene behaviour.
+In this whitepaper three scientists present a strategic model to change hand hygiene behavior.
 The model includes the components of system change, education, reminders and feedback to result in cultural change.
-This model can be relevant for implementation in environments like hospitals, food-processing establishments, nursery schools or homes.
+This model can be relevant regardless of it being implemented in, for example, hospitals, food processing, kindergartens or at home.

-Topics discussed: How can large groups of people be motivated to maintain hand hygiene?
-We take a close look at the model, describing each step and including evidence-based studies on changing hand-hygiene behaviour and maintaining hand hygiene.
-We also provide a mini training on correct hand-hygiene methods.
+Topics discussed: How can large groups of people be motivated to perform hand hygiene?
+We take a close look at the model, where each of the steps of the model are described including evidence-based studies on changing hand hygiene behavior, and how to perform hand hygiene.
+As part of the description, we provide a mini training on correct hand hygiene methods.